yiliu1998/Rate-DR-WATE/README.md

 8 beta(5,5) 10.029801 0.87891157
 ```

-We apply the DML-based methods using 10 sample splits (i.e., repeating cross-fitting 10 times by different random sample splitting) and 5 folds for cross-fitting.
+We apply the two DML-based methods using a 5-fold cross-fitting with 10 different sample-splittings (i.e., repeating cross-fitting 10 times by **different** random sample splits).

 ```r
 v1 <- c(3,5)